Research Fleet Live

 Research

-Deception Check is validated in production — a multi-cloud fleet capturing real adversary traffic against active attacker infrastructure since 2026.
+Deception Check is validated via a multi-cloud fleet capturing real adversary traffic against active attacker infrastructure since 2026.

-A 14-day capture window across our multi-cloud production fleet running SSH, HTTP, Telnet, SMB, and SCADA-Modbus honeypots backed by four LLM engines.
+A 14-day capture window across our multi-cloud research fleet running SSH, HTTP, Telnet, SMB, and SCADA-Modbus honeypots backed by four LLM engines.

 7M+ total adversary events captured